 How to build a form using dependent questions:

-(Dependent questions are available on yes/no, number, checkbox, multiple-choice or temperature questions)
+- Dependent questions are available on yes/no, number, checkbox, multiple-choice or temperature questions only.

 Multiple-Choice Dependent Question

 With multiple-choice questions, you can allow multiple answers as well as add a dependent question based on the response.